GillesPaoletti/training/README.md

 <b>TABLEAU</b>
 <ul>
-<li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql One of the modules covers Tableau and you will get the key for a 6-month Tableau license.
+<li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql One of the modules covers Tableau and you will get the key for a 6-month Tableau desktop license.
 At the end of the course, you will be able to create visualisations like this https://github.com/GillesPaoletti/Tableau </li>

+<li> If you do not have a Tableau desktop license, you can always use https://public.tableau.com/s/ </li>

 <li>https://www.tableau.com/learn/training contains free training videos.
 The paid training modules can be bought here: https://www.tableau.com/learn/training/elearning while the starter kits are here: https://www.tableau.com/learn/starter-kits</li>

 <li> Tableau has a YouTube channel https://www.youtube.com/channel/UCu8rzBIc9UquDDy2E6uK8ZQ/videos , with some videos like https://www.youtube.com/watch?v=GkJwcyI_1vc to get you started.
 Here is another similar video https://www.youtube.com/watch?v=Nr31rv9tsJ8</li>

 <li> "Practical Tableau: 100 Tips, Tutorials, and Strategies from a Tableau Zen Master 1st Edition" by Ryan Sleeper.
 Publisher: O′Reilly; 1 edition (17 April 2018), ISBN-10: 1491977310 is a very good resource.
-Ryan's Tableau public page is https://public.tableau.com/profile/osmguy#!/ and his website is https://www.ryansleeper.com/data-visualizations/ </li>
+Ryan's Tableau public page is https://public.tableau.com/profile/osmguy#!/ and his website is https://www.ryansleeper.com/data-visualizations/  One of his advise is to jopin a local tableau community group (see https://community.tableau.com/community/groups).</li>

 <li> xxxx </li>